-Now this is an extremely cheapo option!
-Just like with Showa Memorial Park, you can arrive without equipment.
-For the cost of admission, you can rent certain equipment without paying extra: a portable stove, lighter, table, tongs, oil, plates, and more — basically, all you need to have a barbecue.
-Of course, you have to reserve in advance—you can do so here.
-The link is only in Japanese so open in Chrome with Google Translate on if you can.)
+Sona Area Tokyo BBQ Garden, in Ariake (near Odaiba), is an extremely Cheapo option!
+Just like with Shōwa Memorial Park, you can turn up without any equipment.
+For the cost of admission, you can rent certain tools such as a portable stove, lighter, table, tongs, oil, plates, and more — basically, all you need to have a barbecue at no extra cost!
+Of course, you have to reserve in advance, which you can do here.

-You can pay extra to rent equipment such as a tarp, cooler, or folding table.
-You can also order food a la carte, starting at ¥324 for corn, or get a set meal starting at ¥1,058 per head.
-Pets are allowed in this garden as long as they’re kept on a leash.
+You can pay extra to rent additional equipment such as a tarp, cooler, or folding table.
+You can also order an all-inclusive package (which includes equipment and food) from ¥3,300 per person.
+Pets are allowed as long as they’re kept on a leash.

 Where: Ariake 3-chome, Koto-ku, Tokyo (Ariake Station)

-Next to the University of Tokyo’s Komaba campus is this quiet park.
+Across the train line from the University of Tokyo’s Komaba Campus is Komabano Park.
 It’s not as popular as Tokyo’s other parks, which means it doesn’t get as crowded.
-The park has a barbecue ground, but it seems that advanced reservations are required.
-The lush greenery of this park make it a good place for a relaxing barbecue.
+The park has a free barbecue ground with five BBQ pits, but advanced reservations are required and difficult to get.
+The lush greenery of this park makes it a good place for a relaxing barbecue.